University Operations – Information Security

 Availability –Assurance that a computer system is accessible by authorized users whenever needed.

-Confidentiality – An attribute of information; confidential information is sensitive or private information, or information whose unauthorized disclosure could be harmful or prejudicial.
+Confidential Information –confidential information is sensitive or private information, or information whose unauthorized disclosure could be harmful or prejudicial.

 Data Custodian – Individuals officially designated by the President whose position is accountable for the oversight and general operation of data systems that serve the university community.